Ezbeat/PubSubLite/README.md

   _In_ const std::wstring& channelName,
   _In_ const uint8_t* data,
   _In_ uint32_t dataSize,
+  _In_opt_ void* userContext = nullptr,
   _In_opt_ const std::vector<SUBSCRIBER_CALLBACK>* fireCallbackList = nullptr
 );
 ```
 As it is named Lite, we want to provide as simple a feature as possible.
 Therefore, the data to be published can only be transferred as a buffer pointer, and the data size in the buffer.
 The data passed is copied internally into "std::vector", and the allocated "std::vector" is added to the end of "std::list".

+* userContext
+The value of this parameter is passed to the UserContext of the Subscriber Callback.

 * fireCallbackList
 When passing published data to registered subscribers, this parameter selects the subscriber callback to be delivered.